Nigel Lythgoe

-Nigel Lythgoe OBE (/'lɪθgoʊ/; born 9 July 1949), also known as Nasty Nigel, is an English television and film director and producer, television dance competition judge, former dancer in the Young Generation and choreographer.
-He was the producer of the shows Pop Idol and American Idol and is the creator and executive producer of So You Think You Can Dance, on which he served as a permanent judge for the first sixteen seasons.
-He also created the 2009 competition Superstars of Dance.
+Nigel Lythgoe OBE (/'lɪθgoʊ/; born 9 July 1949) is an English television and film director and producer, television dance competition judge, former dancer in the Young Generation and choreographer.
+He was the producer of the shows Pop Idol and American Idol and created the 2009 competition Superstars of Dance.
+He is also the creator and executive producer of So You Think You Can Dance, on which he served as a permanent judge for the first sixteen seasons.